 involved in our parish faith formation program and local pro-life ministry.
 With four of our five

 children married, we have been blessed with three grandchildren and have three more on the

 way.
 We are excited to be a part of Pope John Paul II Academy and St. Mary’s parish.

-I live on our family farm but I am originally from the Denver area.
-I have four wonderful children, two daughters and two sons and two grandsons.
-I enjoy traveling and country music, fishing, and being with my family.
-Some of my most memorable trips were to Nashville, Hawaii and Germany.
-I am a certified teacher for the state of Colorado and have a B.A. in Elementary Education with many hours devoted specifically to reading intervention.
-I am really looking forward to teaching at Pope John Paul II Academy and meeting all the students and parents!
+My husband and I live on our family farm in Delta, but I am originally from the Denver area.
+I have four wonderful children: two daughters, two sons, seven grandsons, one granddaughter, with another one "on the way".
+I enjoy traveling, country music, fishing, and being with my family.
+Some of my most memorable trips were to Nashville, Hawaii, and Germany.
+I am a certified teacher for the state of Colorado and have a B.A. in Elementary Education with many hours devoted specifically to Reading Intervention.
+I love teaching at Pope John Paul ll Academy and all the staff, students and parents!

 The heart of our school is our teachers.
 Their service to our children is born out of their faith and their desire to see each child grow to his or her fullest potential.

 Dr. Michael Brezinsky – President